RippleBench: Capturing Ripple Effects Using Existing Knowledge Repositories: Methods

-It returns the average knowledge-delta across the underlying-knowledge dataset for each semantic distance $x$.
-Thus, the ripple-effect is defined not in terms of a single topic, but as a function mapping semantic distance to expected model change. \end{definition}
+the average knowledge-delta across concepts at distance $x$ from $c$.
+The ripple-effect is therefore not a single number, but a curve mapping semantic distance to expected model change. \end{definition}

-The exact form of a ``useful'' ripple-effect function is often underspecified and highly setting-dependent.
-This is particularly true in the context of \emph{concept unlearning}, where one aims to suppress entire clusters of related knowledge rather than single facts.
-Nonetheless, certain desiderata are broadly agreed upon: the knowledge-delta should be \emph{large} for knowledge units close to the target, and \emph{small} for knowledge that is semantically distant.
-The shape of the curve between these two extremes remains an open question.
+What a ``useful'' ripple curve looks like is setting-dependent.
+For concept unlearning, where the goal is to suppress an entire cluster of related knowledge rather than a single fact, broadly agreed-upon desiderata are: the knowledge-delta should be large for concepts close to the target and small for concepts far from it.
+The shape of the curve between these two extremes is an open question, and one this framework is designed to make visible.